doc-ai/tensorio-ios/README.md

 When you order your data into an array of bytes or an array of numbers in preparation for running a model on it, unroll the bytes using row major ordering.
 That is, traverse higher order dimensions before lower ones.

-For example, a two dimensional matrix with the following values should be unrolled by columns first and then row.
+For example, a two dimensional matrix with the following values should be unrolled across columns first and then row.
 That is, start with the first row, traverse every column, move to the second row, traverse every column, and so on:

 ```objc
 [ [ 1 2 3 ]